akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 Java
 :  @@snip [ShardingCompileOnlyTest.java](/akka-cluster-sharding-typed/src/test/java/jdocs/akka/cluster/sharding/typed/ShardingCompileOnlyTest.java) { #init }

 Messages to a specific entity are then sent via an `EntityRef`.
+The `entityId` and the name of the Entity's key can be retrieved from the `EntityRef`.
 It is also possible to wrap methods in a `ShardingEnvelope` or define extractor functions and send messages directly to the shard region.

 Scala